 Grazing lands generally are less suited for crop production than for other uses.
 Substantial acreage used for grazing has shifted to recreational, wildlife, and environmental uses.
 Under favorable growing conditions, particularly in the South, pasture land may revert to forest.
 Some acres are converted to urban uses to serve the needs of a growing population.
 These factors have combined to cause a long-term net decline in grazing acreage, from over 1 billion acres in 1949 to 741 million acres in 2007.

 Every year, some rural land is converted to developed uses.
 Once converted, these lands rarely revert to rural uses.
 Over the past several decades, most land that converted to developed uses was previously in an agricultural use.
 Although only 3 percent of the land base, urban areas-which are defined by the Census Bureau as densely populated areas with at least 2,500 people-increased to 61 million acres by 2007.
 The amount of developed land outside of urban areas is more difficult to estimate.
 Residential uses-one type of developed land occurring outside developed areas-is estimated at an additional 103 million acres; these lands are included in the MLU 'other land' category.
 Land in rural transportation, defense, and industrial uses is estimated at nearly 50 million acres, which are included in the MLU 'special uses' category.
 Together, about 214 million acres, or 9 percent of the land base, are in urban areas or in developed uses outside urban areas.

-Major Land Uses , USDA, Economic Research Service, February 2018
+Major Land Uses , by Daniel Bigelow, USDA, Economic Research Service, June 2018